Which of the following best describes a histogram that is skewed ... | Study Prep in Pearson+

-Which of the following best describes the shape of a histogram that has most of its data concentrated on the left with a long tail extending to the right?
+Which of the following best describes the main difference between a histogram and a bar graph?

 Table of contents